Rhoban/placo/docs/dynamics/limits.rst

         \ddot q \le -\ddot q_{safe}

-    This situation can happen during initialization, or because of numerical issues.
+    This situation can happen during initialization, or because of numerical inaccuracies.